2017+ Fiat 124 RoadsterSport Exhaust Installation Instructions

 17. With the oxygen sensor’s wiring fully disconnected, now remove the oxygen sensor from the cross-over pipe.
 Use a ⅞” flex-head oxygen sensor wrench.

 18. Remove the two nuts that join the top of the cross-over pipe to the downpipe with a 12mm socket.
+These are the two that you sprayed rust penetrant on in step 11.
 Because these are tucked high up next to the engine we’ve found it easiest to do with a very long socket extension or series of extensions so that the wrench handle is lower than the underside of the car.

-19. Remove the bolt from the cross-over pipe bracket that you loosened previously.
+19. Remove the bolt from the cross-over pipe bracket that you loosened previously in step 12.

 20. Remove the cross-over pipe.